AzlanCoding/azlancoding.github.io/index.md

 ### [iframe browser](iframe-browser-pwa)
 This is a browser that runs within a website.
 It needs an extension that will be prompted to install on first visit.
-The goal of this website is to bypass Mobile Guardian as it does not use a proxy.
+This website is for **research purposes** to demonstrate the iframe vulnerability in Mobile Guardian.
+It has been password protected to prevent misuse.
 However, not all websites can work.
 Reddit for example will display here for a few seconds.<br />
 **Websites that don't work:**